 College of Nursing Endowed Scholarships

 Full-time nursing graduate students (enrolled in nine credits per term) are eligible to apply and be considered for multiple scholarships coordinated through a single application process.
-The College of Nursing offers general scholarships and scholarships for graduate study.
+The College of Nursing offers general scholarships.

 University of South Carolina Financial Opportunities